Healthy Habits or 19 Ways I Show My Love For Myself

 12. Being gentle with myself everyday, as I continue to change, grow and learn my purpose.

-14. Being my own advocate; standing up for myself, expressing my needs and my truths.
+14. Being my own advocate; stand up for myself, expressing my needs and my truths.

 15. Spending time with those things and people that uplift and support my journey.